 I observed many children in this context struggle with their self-regulation, which appeared to have a major impact on their ability to learn in the classroom.
 All of these interests eventually became the basis for my human development and family studies research program that began at Oregon State and continues at Purdue.

-What inspired you to study this field?
+What inspired you to study HDFS?
 And why at Oregon State?

 I decided to get my doctoral training in HDFS because of the applied focus of the field.
 I had always been interested in basic research on developmental processes, but I was becoming more and more interested in the type of scholarship that could not only inform the research community but also could have direct implications for classroom practices and children’s development.